makerdao/community/faqs/governance.md

 ## How does a withdrawal affect my previous votes?

-Withdrawing your MKR from the latest proposal takes your vote out of the system, and leaves your MKR unassigned.
+Withdrawing your MKR takes your vote out of the system, and leaves your MKR unassigned.
 This makes a new proposal require less MKR to pass since it only needs to have more MKR in it than the previous proposal.
 Withdrawing your MKR from the voting contract also adds a step should you wish to vote again with your MKR in the future.

 ## Do I need to unlock immediately after voting?